prachi-void/Sarcasm-detection/README.md

 ## Code

-The main code is present in 34.ipynb where data loading, preprocessing, model training and GUI programming etc tasks are performed.
+The main code is present in Sarcasm is very easy to detect GloVe+LSTM.ipynb where data loading, preprocessing, model training and GUI programming etc tasks are performed.

 ## Run

 In a terminal or command window, navigate to the top-level project directory (that contains this README) and run one of the following commands:

-ipython notebook 34.ipynb
+ipython notebook Sarcasm is very easy to detect GloVe+LSTM.ipynb or
-or

-jupyter notebook 34.ipynb
-or open with Jupyter Lab
+jupyter notebook Sarcasm is very easy to detect GloVe+LSTM.ipynb or open with Jupyter Lab

 jupyter Lab